Ceratostigma willmottianum

 Ceratostigma willmottianum, Chinese plumbago, is a species of flowering plant in the family Plumbaginaceae that is native to western China and Tibet.
 It is an ornamental deciduous shrub that grows to 1 metre in height, with pale blue plumbago-like flowers appearing in autumn as the leaves start to turn red.

+Description

+It is a small shrub that develops a rhizome as a perennial organ and reaches heights of up to 2 meters.
+The small, pointed leaves are densely hairy and are shed every year.

+There are three to seven flowers in an inflorescence.
+The hermaphrodite flowers have five petals.
+The five petals are fused together in a tube.
+The corolla tube is purple and the corolla lobes are bright blue.
+Capsule fruits measuring around 6 mm with black seeds are formed.

+Distribution

+This species is native to East Asia and the Himalayas (Chinese provinces: Gansu, western Guizhou, southern and western Sichuan, southeastern Xizang, eastern and northern Yunnan).
+It grows in warm valleys at altitudes between 700 and 3500 m above sea level.

 Etymology

-Ceratostigma is derived from Greek, meaning 'horned stigma’.
-This is in reference to the ‘shape of the stigmatic surface’.
+Ceratostigma is derived from Greek, meaning 'horned stigma'.
+This is in reference to the 'shape of the stigmatic surface'.

 The specific epithet willmottianum was named for Miss Ellen Ann Willmott (1858-1934), a keen gardener and plant introducer from Warley Place, Essex, UK.